Guide for Graduates

 If you are completing a bachelor’s degree and you are continuing onto your graduate studies either in Denmark or abroad, we recommend that you change your membership status to nyuddannet (graduate).
 You will find a link to the form at the end of this guide.
 On the same form, you can indicate that you are continuing onto your graduate studies.

 This way, you will be guaranteed unemployment benefits if you decide to cancel your graduate program.
 Once you change your status to nyuddannet (graduate), we will ensure that your free membership continues during your graduate studies.
+You can have a free student membership of an unemployment insurance fund for up to 5 years.

 Change your status no later than 14 days after you receive your last grade